1. What is WebGPU in Browser Fingerprinting

 - WebGPU-based length analysis is often used as a device integrity check for automation and fingerprint tools

-Note: WebGPU fingerprinting is currently only available in Chromium-based browsers supporting the webgpu
+Note: WebGPU fingerprinting is currently only available in Chromium-based browsers supporting the webgpu API, making it future-forward fingerprinting technique.

 3. How FlashID Masks WebGPU Fingerprints